Download the full catalog.

 “A CEBS shall continually strive to maintain and improve the knowledge and skills needed to effectively serve employee benefit plans and their participants and beneficiaries.”

-The CPE requirement is a formal recognition of this principle and, more importantly, of your efforts to expand your professional knowledge and skills.
+Compliance is a formal recognition of this principle and, more importantly, of your efforts to expand your professional knowledge and skills.

 As a CEBS graduate, you likely pursue many professional development activities from a variety of sources, either to increase your expertise or to comply with other continuing education requirements for associated professional credentials you possess.

 Because CEBS graduates represent diverse professional capacities, specializations and skill sets, the CPE program is designed to allow you maximum flexibility in choosing appropriate professional development activities within these requirements.
-The CPE program is designed to formally recognize and dovetail with these educational activities and should not be viewed as an additional required set of activities.
+The program is designed to formally recognize and dovetail with these educational activities and should not be viewed as an additional required set of activities.
 Noncompliance will not affect your ability to use the CEBS mark.

 The Role of ISCEBS